nashville-software-school/front-end-curriculum/README.md

  + Entrepeneur

 ## Evening Class
-As a member of the evening class, you have exciting challenges ahead of you.
+If you are a member of the evening class, you have exciting challenges ahead of you.
 Many people choose the night class because they have families or jobs that prevents them from committing to the full-time day class.
 This means that your time-management skills will be pushed to the limits.
 You *will* need to code outside of class.
 If you find yourself not able to do this, you will fall behind quickly and significantly.
 We cannot stress this enough.
 You must follow the **ABC** principle whenever you can.

 **A**lways